codestorm1/vintage_cell/notes.md

 > Also have play_ext_tone for sounds like dial tones, off hook warning, system busy

 Fri Dec 15
->
+> ?

 ### TODO
+* Revisit the way KeyPad creates a GenServer as the client
-* complete the cycle of making a phone call
+* complete the cycle of making a phone call - with GSM?
 * solder speaker connector
 * Add timeout to get to off hook warning state
-* Revisit the way KeyPad creates a GenServer as the client
 * Need to have Keypad trigger state changes
 * Change casts to calls for state machine to show caller what happened
 * Make fona_modem a shared dependency on gitub